Version 1- Last updated 14.06.2018

 Please refer to our Compliance Failure Policy for our reporting procedure.

 Everyone must observe this policy.
-The DPO has overall responsibility for this policy.
-They will monitor it regularly to make sure it is being adhered to.
+It will be monitored regularly to make sure it is being adhered to.

 Consequences of Failing to Comply